Followers

 Credit: National Geographic

-These clans represented themselves as various animals on the pillars at Gobekli Tepe.
-The animal reliefs indicate totemism similar to that of the Horite Hebrew clans.
 Totems can be used by anthropologists to trace ancestry, clan affiliations, and marriage ties.
 Most totems of biblical clans are representations of animals.
-To understand their symbolism we must place these animals in their natural habitats of Africa, Anatolia and the Arabian Peninsula.
-Animal totems are evident in the names of the Horite Hebrew listed in Genesis 36 .
+To understand their symbolism we must place these animals in their natural habitats of Africa, Anatolia, and the Arabian Peninsula.
+Animal totems are evident in the names of the Horite Hebrew listed in Genesis 36.
 These include Zibeon (hyena), who was the father of Anah (wild donkey), and Aiah (kite); Dishan (gazelle), who was the father of Aran (wild goat); and Akan (roe), who was the son of Ezer.
 Other Horite Hebrew names are Cheran (lamb) and Shobal (young lion).
 Such a large number of animal names among the Horite Hebrew suggests a totemic clan organization.

 It is thought that the Hittites introduced iron work to Anatolia, but the term "Hittite" is an anachronism when we speak of populations as early as 7000 BC.
 Hittite is derived from the root HT which is the Hebrew and Arabic root for copper - nahas-het.
 Nahash means serpent.
 As an adjective it means shining bright, like burnished copper.
 The clans of HT were Bronze Age copper smiths who ranged from Timna to Anatolia.
-Their totem was the burnished serpent, just as it was for Moses and the people of Israel in the wilderness.
+Their totem was the burnished serpent, just as it was for the Hebrew ruler Moses.

-One of the mysteries that archaeologists and anthropologists hope to unravel surrounds the T-shaped monoliths that stand at the perimeter of the sacred mounds at Göbekli Tepe, of which there are about 20.
-The pattern resembles Stone Hedge with rings of pillars.
+Archaeologists and anthropologists hope to unravel the mystery surrounding the T-shaped monoliths that stand at the perimeter of the sacred mounds at Göbekli Tepe.
+The pattern resembles Stonehedge with rings of pillars.
 At the center are twin pillars.
 The twin pillars and most of the pillars at the periphery are carved to form bas-reliefs of various animals, anthropomorphic figures, and human-animal creatures.

 T-shaped pillar